JimmyMcBride/me/posts/knex-graphql.md

 ### Step 3

 It's time to get knex set up!
-In root directory, run: `knex init`.
-We don't need everything in here, so we're just going to delete staging and testing environments and set knex up to work with postgres.
+In the root directory, run: `knex init`.
+We don't need everything in here, so we're just going to delete staging and testing environments and set knex up to work with Postgres.

 ```javascript
 // knexfile.js